Christians and Religious Tattoos

 Tattoos to put them into the skin, requires the cutting of the skin:

+There are concerns in the Bible about Christian tattoos.
 The tattooing procedure involves cutting the flesh with a sharp needle or instrument in order to carve out or make designs.
 The result is something called blood-letting.
 Blood-letting has both occultic and demonic origins as it is considered a power source that is supernaturally unleashed.
 Many pro-tattoo sources describe tattooing as having a magical, occultic connection with blood and blood-letting as being normal.
 Several pro-tattoo historians indicate the connection with scarification and blood-letting associated with religious practices.

 Another source indicates the importance of licking the blood that was released during tattoo operations (Steve Gilbert, Tattoo History: A Source Book, pg.
 181).
 We read in 1 Kings 18:25-28 the account of the prophets of Baal who met with Elijah to find out who was the true God.
 These were satanists who were attempting to unleash supernatural power by cutting themselves (vs. 28).